atxrenegade/directory_cozumel/README.md

 Once again this panel includes a radio menu to select what entry property the admin would like to search for and an input box to enter the value the admin would like to search for.
 For example to search the entries database for all entries related to a business named 'Hotel California' the admin would use the radio button to select the Business Name value and enter the business name 'Hotel California' in the input box below.
 Any similar or matching results will be returned in the table below.

 ###### **Entry Details**
- In the admin entries table the final column will...........
+ In the admin entries table the final column will display a button labelled 'Review Details Button'.
+An administrator can click this button the reveal the values displayed in the index table plus additional details including business name, contributor, contributor email, and resolved date.
+Below the entry details, the admin user will find button to return to 'Pending Index', 'Resolved Index', to 'Approve' or 'Reject' the record or to 'Add Notes' to the entry.

 ###### **Approve Entry**
-From the detailed entry view when a admin have reviewed the entry details and XXXX that the data is valid and correct, the admin can persist this user generated object to the database by clicking on the 'Approve' button.
+From the detailed entry view when an admin has reviewed the entry details and verified that the data is valid and correct, the admin can persist this user generated object to the database by clicking on the 'Approve' button.
 This will initiate a post request to the database to create and store the new directory item.
 Additionally the entry record and detailed view will be updated to include the new 'approved' status value, the resolved date and time, and the number of the admin that handled the entry.
 At this point an admin can still add notes to the detailed entry, review the entry details, and return to the entry index but the option to 'approve' or 'decline' entries once they have been resolved is no longer available.

 ###### **Decline Entry**
 The second option for resolving admin entries is decline them, if for some reason a record is deemed unsuitable to be persisted to the database, whether the record is inaccurate, a duplicate, or irrelevant to the directory, the admin will use the 'decline' button to resolve this entry.
 Again the entry record and detailed view will be updated to include the now 'declined' status value, the resolved date and time, and the number of the admin that handled the entry and option to decline or approve this resolved entry will be unavailable but the functionality to add notes remains.